 So, what does that mean for you?
 It means that while you transition back into life again, you will need to focus on creating a new social life.

 - Don’t tell yourself that you can still hang out with old acquaintances and visit old watering holes because you are strong and sober and can handle it.
 You may very well be all of those things, but there is no reason to intentionally put yourself face to face with triggers.

-Find new friends.
-Find new places to go.
-And discover new social activities that will make you happy and keep you occupied.
+Find new friends and new places to go.
+Discover new social activities that will make you happy and keep you occupied.
 Consider finding a new hobby or joining an adult sports league.

 The Family Adjustment Period

 If you think you are the only one who needs a period of adjustment when returning to life, think again.
 Your family does too.
 They cannot fully understand what you are going through, and this may make the interactions between you very difficult and stressful.

 - Be sure that your family has the resources they need to understand your situation as best as they can.